ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_kube_metrics--rules"></a>
 ### Nested Schema for `input_kube_metrics.rules`

+Required:

+- `filter` (String) JavaScript expression applied to Kubernetes objects.
+Return 'true' to include it.

 Optional:

 - `description` (String) Optional description of this rule's purpose
-- `filter` (String) JavaScript expression applied to Kubernetes objects.
-Return 'true' to include it.
-Not Null

 <a id="nestedatt--input_loki"></a>
 ### Nested Schema for `input_loki`

+Required:

+- `port` (Number) Port to listen on

 Optional: